ilkhem/ilkhem.github.io/index.md

 ## Research Interest

 My research mainly focuses on unsupervised learning, namely nonlinear ICA, disentangled representations and density estimation.
-I also have an interest in neuroscience (particularly applying machine learning models on neuroimaging data), statistical physics and differential geometry.
+I also have an interest in causality, neuroscience (particularly applying machine learning models on neuroimaging data), statistical physics and differential geometry.

 I am always open for a research discussion.